 TIVOs lifetime service is a rip off!!!
 Because every few years they will obsolete the current model and you will have nothing to transfer... then it gets better...
 It's a 200.00 transfer charge.
 This company is crap!!!
 Save your money and get a DVR from your cable provider.
 Customer service is a joke... all they have is excuses for this and for that...
 I will never deal with them again, I understand now why HHGregg doesn't sell them!!

 I do not usually bother when a message comes up saying the channel lineup has changed, but today one of the channels I regularly record was deleted from the guide.
 I checked my cable box and the channel was still available.

-Also programs have started to freeze when playing.
+I called TV and the best they could do was say it would take 5 to 7 days to add it again.
+This means I miss a great deal of programming.
+What is the purpose of TV if I cannot record anything?
+Also, programs have started to freeze when playing.
 I was happy to find out that TV would exchange my box for a new one - great!!
 But apparently "exchange" means it will actually cost me $149 for a new box - am I missing something?

 TiVo has always been there when I needed them, they have a phenomenal service.
 They have a reasonable contract, and only want what was promised.
 They don't have ridiculous Early Term Fee's, and every time I call, they remind me why I've been a customer for over 9 years.
 I will never waste my money renting a wannabe digital VCR the cable companies call a DVR.
 I truly believe TiVo is the google of television, it has revolutionized the way I watch TV.

 ALVISO, CALIFORNIA -- I prepaid for a years worth of service and TV continued to bill my credit card for a years monthly fee!
 When I requested a refund for this double billing, my request was denied.
 Not only were the customer service people not helpful - they were incredibly rude.